paraccoli/Password-Manager/README.md

 - Password retrieval by service name
 - Automatic generation of strong passwords
 - Password editing and deletion functionality
-- Display of all stored passwords
+- Display all stored passwords
 - Password strength checker
 - Data export and import functionality
 - User interface available in Japanese, English, and Chinese